nativelbk/DSA/README.md

 # DSA

-This project will includes a collection of classic implementations in Data Structures and Algorithms (DSA).
+This project includes a collection of classic implementations in Data Structures and Algorithms (DSA).
 It aims to strengthen understanding of core algorithmic concepts while applying programming best practices.

 ## 📚 Contents